Last Updated on

 Day Trips from Dallas with Kids

-Six Flags over Texas, the Dallas Cowboys’ Stadium, and the Texas Rangers’ Park reside just 30 minutes west in Arlington, Texas.
+Six Flags over Texas, AT&T Stadium (home of the Dallas Cowboys), and the Texas Rangers’ Park reside just 30 minutes west in Arlington, Texas.
 Launch an action-packed day at any one of those spots!
 Six Flags has especially fun programming and decorations during Halloween and the Holidays, and a couple of splash-tacular water rides to keep you cool during the summer months.

 Watch our Top 10 Things to do in Dallas: